 - I sometimes help the hearing students during work time.
 The classroom teacher appreciates this support, but I know we shouldn’t.

-When I respond not by questioning their actions and instead ask whether or not their choices led to successful consequences, the interpreters are incredibly relieved to learn there is a framework for understanding their choices as ethical.
+When I respond not by questioning their actions but by asking whether or not their choices led to successful consequences, the interpreters are incredibly relieved to learn there is a framework for understanding their choices as ethical.
 Further, I think they begin to see that no one else is asking them to cling to such a restrictive role.

 The profession as a whole is heading in this direction.
-Robyn Dean and Robert Pollard, through the Demand-Control schema, have moved us away from an ethics based on the rightness of an action in itself, but rather the consequences for those involved.
-They also gave us a continuum of ethical decision-making that has a range of options from conservative to liberal.
+Robyn Dean and Robert Pollard, through the Demand-Control schema, have moved us away from ethics based on the rightness of an action in itself and toward ethics based on the consequences for those involved.
+They have also given us a continuum of ethical decision-making with a range of options from conservative to liberal.

 Building on this, Witter-Merrithew, Johnson, and Nicodemus have begun a conversation about decision latitude and relational autonomy.
 As practice professionals, we need to take responsibility for making decisions with an understanding of how the systems we work in actually function.
-In the past, sign language interpreters often acted with disregard for the system and as Johnson and Witter-Merrithew found, were perceived by others as being uncooperative and detached.
-We may have acted in this manner because we thought our codes of ethics and professional conduct required it, though it led to interpreters being perceived in a negative way.
+In the past, sign language interpreters often acted with disregard for the system and, as Johnson and Witter-Merrithew found, were perceived by others as being uncooperative and detached.
+Interpreters may have acted in this manner thinking our codes of ethics and professional conduct required it, but the consequences were negative perceptions of interpreters.